rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 2.1 =
+* Increase Tweet Length to the new 280 length

+= 2.0.2 =
+* Bug fix in option fields, signup form.

 = 2.0.1 =
 * Bug fix in extrafields, too few fields being passed.